clovisjohn/erc721-wallet-tracker/README.md

 # NFT Discord Bot
-This is bot to track a project minting progess
+This is a bot to track a project minting progess

 # Configuration